lonnieraymccollister/astrotools/README.md

----Some code produced by copilot.---
+--->>Some code produced by copilot.<<---
---->wlauncher_gui.py runs functions in fncts directory.
-Use requirements file for virtual env.
-Python 3.12.3 <---
+--->(python wlauncher_gui.py) runs functions in fncts directory.
+Use requirements file for virtual env or yml.
+Python version 3.12.3 <---
+--->Normalize offers to open in Siril<---

 # astrotools
  Used to view objects like Messier - 87.
 Removes symetric light from galaxy etc.  Find the centroid of the star ---> galaxy and crop the object to a square making certain the centroid is in the exact center of the image and the image has an odd number of pixels(H121-W121).